-An exciting number of creative and cultural projects will be popping up all over the Outback Arts region this year with the announcement of the successful recipients for the Country Arts Support Program (CASP) for 2018.
+An exciting number of creative and cultural projects will be popping up all over the Outback Arts region with the announcement of the successful recipients for the Country Arts Support Program (CASP) for 2019.

-Minister for the Arts Don Harwin has announced that regional and rural arts organisations from around NSW are to benefit from nearly $250,000 in small-grant funding.
-Of that, just over $17,000 has been awarded to five projects within the Outback Arts region to support community arts and cultural development.
+Minister for the Arts Don Harwin has announced that regional and rural arts organisations from around NSW are to benefit from nearly $259,000 in small-grant funding.
+Of that, just under $19,000 has been awarded to five projects within the Outback Arts region to support community arts and cultural development.

 This long-running funding program gives regional people access to a diverse range of cultural programs each year and brings local opportunities which may otherwise have not been available.
 Regional Arts NSW CEO, Elizabeth Rogers said, “The successful applications clearly show how regional communities can develop and deliver so many different arts projects that create vitality in their local area.”

 Outback Arts Executive Director Jamie-Lea Trindall said, “CASP is a significant investment by Arts NSW directly to regional areas.
-It is great initiative that provides regional communities and local people with an opportunity to create and realise project ideas involving arts and culture.
+It is great initiative that provides regional communities and local people with an opportunity to create and realise project ideas involving arts and culture, especially during these trying times.
 Outback Arts is looking forward to seeing these projects develop over the coming year.”

 For further information on the Create NSW Country Arts Support Program funds and other opportunities, including targeted support, contact Outback Arts on 02 6822 2484 or email@example.com